Revenue run rate—sometimes called annual run rate—lets you estimate how much revenue you might expect from your SaaS company throughout the next year.

 What is run rate?

-Run rate (also called annual run rate or sales run rate) is a method of forecasting upcoming earnings over a longer time period (usually one year) based on past earnings data from a shorter time period (most often one month or one quarter).
-It assumes current sales will continue, using that information to create projections for future performance of the annualized recurring revenue of a company.
+Run rate (also called annual run rate or sales run rate) is a method of forecasting upcoming earnings over a longer time period (usually one year) based on past earnings data.
+For example, if your business reported $15,000 in sales in the last quarter, your annual run rate would be $60,000.
+Run rate assumes current sales will continue, using that information to create projections for future performance of the annualized recurring revenue of a company.

 Run rate indicates annual financial performance